175247/CleanCodeLabb2/README.md

 *avklarat*

 1. Program class is named CalculateTollFee in source tree.
-(Fixed, Simon)
 2. Main() lacks params.
 Row 7.
 3. Naming convention for run and free should be PascalCase.
 Row 9, 12 and 56
 4. String is used instead of string.
 Both work but lower case is normal.
 Row 12, 14.